Land Manager: Cumberland Trail State Park

-Area Rep: Position open
+Area Rep: POSITION OPEN

 Hell’s Kitchen, located just outside the small community of Graysville, is a 10-acre property adjacent to Cumberland Trail State Park.
-SCC and Access Fund completed construction of a 2 mile approach trail to the boulders in 2018, creating access to this amazing and remote boulferfield.
+SCC and Access Fund completed construction of a 2 mile approach trail to the boulders in 2018, creating access to this amazing and remote boulderfield.